-In the spirit of #GivingTuesday, we are re-sharing this article we originally published last year.
+In the spirit of #GivingTuesday, we are re-sharing this article we originally published in 2017.
+Updated 2019.

 Here at Walnut Studiolo, we make sure every scrap of material is put to good use.
-Nothing is wasted.
-Though we typically find creative ways to incorporate scrap leather into our own projects (like our Headphone Organizer and Leather Washers), we were so inspired when we found a different use for our remaining workshop material: the organization Help Heal Veterans.
+And what scrap leather we can’t use (like our Headphone Organizer and Leather Washers), we donate to the organization Help Heal Veterans to make craft kits for veterans.

 Since 1971, the organization Help Heal Veterans have been providing free craft kits to veterans through military facilities, state vet homes, healing centers and direct from their website.